 I’ll be back tomorrow to give you the rest of the recap, you know assuming I survive the day without caffeine.
 Wish me luck?

 Super Gorgeous.
 (Despite the fact that it welcomed me with a hailstorm that seemed quite epic to this California girl!)
+If you decide to take a vacation in a new city or state, you may consider booking a bus charter to tour the place more conveniently.

 Are you surprised?
 You should not be.
 In my mind I have decided we are moving here.
 Do you do this when you see a new town?
 Immediately decide if you could live there?
 I can tell you after about 10 minutes.
 And I’ve decided in the affirmative here.
 Logistically I haven’t quite figured how we will make that work, but don’t you worry, I’m on it.